ufo-github/ponyfoo/src/hosts/market/README.md

-# Blog Marketplace #
+# Market Site #

-This vhost is the semantic root for the platform, it's used to promote it.
-It allows people to subscribe to our newsletter.
-It also allows people to request a blog.
+This vhost is the semantic root for the platform, it's used to **promote it**.
+It allows people to _subscribe to our newsletter_.
+It also allows people to _request a blog_ of their own.